'Not running away': Women fighting on Britain's COVID-19 front line

 By Natalie Thomas and Lucy Marks

-BLACKBURN, England, March 7 (Reuters) - After a year that has shaken Britain's National Health Service to its core, women working at a hospital in the East Lancashire NHS Trust in England's north-west talk about what the coronavirus crisis has meant to them.
+BLACKBURN, England, March 8 (Reuters) - After a year that has shaken Britain's National Health Service to its core, women working at hospitals in the East Lancashire NHS Trust in England's north-west talk about what the coronavirus crisis has meant to them.

 THE CONSULTANT NURSE